Home » CHI 2026 Accessibility FAQ

 How much walking or standing will be needed?

-Please contact the access chairs at access@chi2026.acm.org as early as possible if you have further questions or special requests.
+Please contact the Access Chairs at access@chi2026.acm.org as early as possible if you have further questions or requests regarding mobility in the conference venue.

 Will there be an induction loop in the meeting rooms?